Beaver Hall Group: History

 has hitherto been considered requisite to the acceptance of the work at the recognized art exhibitions in Canadian centres.
 'Schools' and 'isms' do not trouble us," Jackson stressed, "individual expression is our chief concern".
 He identified its goals as being those of the Group of Seven, and over the years Jackson maintained the contact between Toronto and Montreal, supporting and stimulating the Montreal artists through regular visits and correspondence.
 He kept them informed of events in Toronto and arranged for their works to be included in the Group of Seven exhibitions.
 Both the Montreal Gazette and La Presse gave generous coverage to the vernissage.

 The association only survived for three years, during which time they held only four exhibitions with many different artists exhibiting among them.
 In 1924, the Beaver Hall Group gave up their rented studio but maintained their working studios at home.
 Many of the women from the Beaver Hall Group exhibited with the all-male Group of Seven internationally.
 When the Group of Seven formally disbanded in 1932, the women of the Beaver Hall Group helped establish the Canadian Group of Painters in 1933, to provide exhibition opportunities.
 Nevertheless, Group artists maintained an informal association into the early 1960s.

-The current understanding of the Beaver Hall Group as a group of Montreal-based women painters can be traced back to Nora McCullough's (National Gallery of Canada liaison to Western Canada) 1966 traveling exhibition "The Beaver Hall Hill Group".
+The current understanding of the Beaver Hall Group as a group of Montreal-based women painters can be traced back to Norah McCullough's (National Gallery of Canada liaison to Western Canada) 1966 traveling exhibition "The Beaver Hall Hill Group".
 Until that time, the ten women who had continued their informal network after the disbanding of the formal Beaver Hall Group had not had a name for their association.
 McCollough's aim was to expose the talent of Quebec's women artists to western Canada.
 Anne Savage and A.Y.
 Jackson had told her about the original Beaver Hall Group and the name of the group became somehow confused with the name of the street, which is how the exhibition got its name.

 More recently, curators have discovered a new dimension of Canadian modernism in the Beaver Hall Group.
 In contrast to the familiar modernist icons of the Toronto-based Group of Seven, the Montreal Beaver Hall painters were occupied with distinctly urban subjects: industry, fashion, and city life.
 Commenting on a recent exhibition, 1920s Modernism in Montreal: The Beaver Hall Group at the Montreal Museum of Fine Arts, co-curator Brian Foss said, "As fascinating and important as the Group of Seven was, it wasn't the only word on Canadian Modernism.
 Hopefully visitors will be struck by the extraordinary vibrancy, diversity and sheer quality of the art, and will come away with enhanced admiration for the real contributions Montreal artists made to Modernist art in this country."